vojtechkral/bard/doc/book/fonts.md

 The HTML output, on the other hand, links to these files, so it is needed to distribute the `fonts` directory along with the HTML file, such as when uploading it onto the web.

-By default, the _Droid Sans_ font is used to display all text except chords and _Noto Sans_ is used to display chords so that they are more distinguished from lyrics.
+By default, the _Droid Serif_ font is used to display all text except chords and _Noto Sans_ is used to display chords so that they are more distinguished from lyrics.

 ### Using sans font everywhere